-Haggis, Kinder eggs, absinthe, horse meat and more foods you just can’t have here.
+Haggis, Kinder eggs, absinthe, horse meat and more foods and drinks you just can’t have here.

 This list isn’t an indictment of the Liberal Media, of course.
 I went to journalism school.
 I’m a tertiary part of the Liberal Media.
 Four Loko is the sensational aspect of the story, might as well run with it now and use corrections later.

 No, all the Four Loko hype made me start researching other foods and drinks that we’re not allowed to eat or drink here anymore.

 11 Banned Foods and Drinks in the United States